 Of course, you usually won’t get a manufacturer warranty when buying a refurbished phone, but look for those that come with some sort of warranty that will cover you if undisclosed faults are to emerge later down the line.

-Finally, you should also be wary of the retailer you are buying from.
+Finally, you should make sure you are buying from a reputable retailer.
 Mainstream mobile networks

 are always recommended when looking for a refurbished phone, but you may have to look at other retailers if you want an off-contract phone.
 Look for independent reviews (NOT any displayed on their website!) to ensure they are trustworthy.